achasol/duplicate-detection/readme.md

 6. The brands.py file is simply a container containing a python dict with all major tv brands extracted from wikipedia.

-Automated tests for key functions can be found in the tests folder.
+Automated tests for key functions can be found in the duplicate_detector/tests folder.

 ## Personal Notes: